Writting promises should be parallelized

 On first intention, that can be improved by parallelizing the actual technique parsing / writting by node (because, even if there is 1/ thread symchronization overhead and 2/ i/o limits, there is a big gain in actually trying to saturate i/o, and not blocking tens of little nodes because one nodes has more / longer promises).

-Updated by Vincent MEMBRÉ over 6 years ago
+Updated by Vincent MEMBRÉ almost 7 years ago

 - Status changed from Pending release to Released

-Updated by Dmitry Svyatogorov almost 6 years ago
+Updated by Dmitry Svyatogorov about 6 years ago

 Still view serialized cf-promises in 3.2.5.